Dvorak scores in OT to lift Coyotes past Rangers 3-2

 The Coyotes were starting a four-game trip, which includes area games against the Islanders and New Jersey Devils plus a visit to the Sabres in Buffalo.

+The Rangers continue their five-game homestand against the surging Sabres on Thursday.
+Buffalo is 8-1-1.

+“We just have to dig our way out of this,” added Quinn, who is in his second season coaching the Rangers after leaving Boston University for the job.
+“We’re not in a great spot right now.”

-NOTES: The Rangers have been outscored 20-9 in their losing streak. … The Rangers scratched F Micheal Haley. … The Coyotes scratched rookie C Barrett Hayton, D Aaron Ness and G 0Eric Comrie. … Schmaltz has nine points in Arizona’s last six games to lead the team in scoring. … Former Rangers forwards Derek Stepan and Michael Grabner plus backup goaltender Antti Raanta returned to the Garden with the Coyotes. … The teams meet again March 14 in Arizona. … The Rangers are 22-6-4 against West at home since start of 2015-16 season.
+NOTES: The Rangers have been outscored 20-9 in their losing streak. … The Rangers scratched F Micheal Haley. … The Coyotes scratched rookie C Barrett Hayton, D Aaron Ness and G 0Eric Comrie. … Schmaltz has nine points in Arizona’s last six games to lead the team in scoring. … Former Rangers forwards Derek Stepan and Michael Grabner plus backup goaltender Antti Raanta returned to the Garden with the Coyotes. … The teams meet again March 14 in Arizona. … The Rangers are 22-6-5 against Pacific Division teams at home since start of 2015-16 season.

 More AP NHL: www.apnews.com/NHL and www.twitter.com/AP_Sports